How to Find and Hire the Best Software Developers

 Ask for referrals

 We’ll kick things off with a recruiting tip that ranks at the top of the list no matter what job you’re hiring for: referrals.
-Referrals from current and former colleagues are one of the strongest sources to find great talent.
+Referrals from current and former colleagues are among the strongest sources to find great talent.
 For software developers specifically, turn to your existing in-house technology team first to see who they might be able to recommend.
-Hiring a referral has proven to not only be cheaper than going through other recruiting channels, but it also leads to lower turnover as well.
+Hiring a referral has proven to be not only cheaper than going through other recruiting channels but also leads to lower turnover.

 Related: How to Make Your Employee Referral Program a Powerful Recruitment Tool